 10-05-1840 – 04-19-1893 John Addington Symonds – Born in Bristol, England.
 He was an English poet and literary critic.
 Although he was married and had a family, he was an early advocate of male love.
 A cultural historian, he was known for his work on the Renaissance, as well as numerous biographies about writers and artists.
 He also wrote poetry inspired by his homosexual affairs.
 Symonds’ memoirs, written over a four-year period, from 1889 to 1893, is the earliest known homosexual autobiography.

-10-05-1885 – 09-20-1960 Ida Rubinstein – Born in Kharkov, Russian Empire.
-She was a Russian ballerina, actress, patron and Belle Époque figure.
+10-05-1885 – 09-20-1960 Ida Rubinstein – Born in Kharkiv, Russian Empire.
+She was a Russian ballerina, actress, patron, and Belle Époque figure.
 She danced with Nijinsky in the production of Scheherazade in 1910.
 Bisexual, in 1911, Rubinstein began a three-year affair with painter Romaine Brooks.
-Brooks used Rubinstein as a nude model for Venus.
+Brooks used Rubinstein as the nude model for her painting, Venus.

 10-05-1939 Marie-Claire Blais – Born in Quebec City, Quebec, Canada.
 She is a Canadian writer, novelist, poet, and playwright.
 In 1963, Blais moved to Cambridge, Massachusetts.
 There, she met her life-partner, American artist Mary Meigs.
 In 1975, the couple moved back to Quebec, living in Montreal until the death of Meigs in 2002.
 In 1972 Blais became a Companion of the Order of Canada (the highest honor for merit).
 Her works La Belle Bête (1959), Une Saison la vie d’Emmanuel (1965), and Le Sourd Dans la Ville (1979) have been adapted to film.
 She now divides her time between Montreal, Canada and Key West, Florida.